 1.1 Uses of TRS cable

 TRS cable serves in two ways.
 There is a single cable that conveys two audio signals, and there is also a ground signal.
 The two signs can be cold or hot, depending on how it connects to equipment.
-It is an unbalanced mono TRS cable connected to the right audio and a stable one if combined with the left sound.
+It is an unbalanced mono TRS cable connected to the correct audio and a stable one if combined with the left sound.

 2. Varying plug sizes of TRS cable